rah_bitly

 If requesting a short link from Bitly fails due to connection error, or because Bitly’s servers are temporarily unreachable, a new request is sent when the article is saved again.
 You will notice if the request has been successful when there is a shortened link in the custom field.

 The link that the plugin will shorten is the article’s permanent link, the real location of the individual article page that Textpattern responds to.
-It’s the same location as where the View link points on admin-side Write and Articles tabs.
+It’s the same location as where the View link points on the Write panel.

 Displaying links